Noovolari/leapp/docs/cli/scopes/integration.md

 FLAGS
-  --integrationAlias=<value>      alias that identifies an integration --integrationMethod=<value>     either in-app or in-browser, identifies the preferred method to authenticate against
+  --integrationAlias=<value>      alias that identifies an integration --integrationMethod=<value>     value is either In-app or In-browser, identifies the preferred method to authenticate
-                                  portal URL
+                                  against portal URL
   --integrationPortalUrl=<value>  url that identifies the integration portal where you authenticate --integrationRegion=<value>     an AWS valid region code for the integration